JimmyRespawn/PassionNano/productblog/content/docs/iptv/_index.md

 ### Instant crash after loading channels

 Please install the graphic driver on the device.
-The app uses software decoder to play video.
+The app uses software decoder and hardware decoder to play video.

 ### Unable to streaming video in background